-So if we add this now together, $880 net income plus $80 depreciation minus $10 prepaid asset, plus $705 current liabilities, we also end up at $1655 cash from operations.
-So same cash from operating as we head under the direct method but just a different approach how to get there.
-So rather than going directly through each transaction and deciding was there cash received, or was there cash spent, under the indirect method, we would start with net income and then look at the change in the balance sheet accounts, specifically the working capital accounts, and decide, OK, did this working capital account increase or decrease.
-And then, based on whether it's an asset or a liability, we would either deduct it from net income, or we would increase it to a net income.
+Adding this together, we have $880 net income plus $80 depreciation minus $10 prepaid assets plus $705 current liabilities, giving $1,655 cash from operations.
+This is the same amount of cash from operating as under the direct method, but by a different route.
+The indirect method, rather than going through each transaction and deciding whether cash was received or spent, starts with net income and looks at the change in the balance sheet accounts to decide whether the working capital account has increased or decreased.
+Depending on whether we have an asset or a liability, we deduct it from or add it to net income.

 Investing and Financing Activities Section

-Similar analysis of the long-term asset, long-term liability, and shareholders’ equity sections of the balance sheet provide the amounts of investing cash flows and financing cash flows.
+Similar analysis of the long–term assets, long–term liabilities, and shareholders’ equity sections of the balance sheet gives the amounts for the investing and financing cash flows.
 Only expenditures that result in a recognized asset in the statement of financial position are eligible for classification as investing activities (IASB, 2001d).
-CFF should reported separately because it is useful in predicting claims on future cash flows by providers of capital to the entity (IASB, 2001d).
+CFF should be reported separately, because providers of capital to the entity can use it to predict claims on future cash flows (IASB, 2001d).

 Self-Check Questions

-Match the following transaction to one of the following activities: operating (O), investing (I), or financing (F).
+Match the following transaction to one of the following types of activities: operating (O), investing (I), or financing (F).